kyo1988/Kyo.github.io/_posts/2021-06-18-SALES-FORECASTING-2.md

 * Table of Contents
 {:toc}

-This is a modified version of the report for Business Analyics in Bath Full Time MBA Class of 2020.
+This is a modified version of the report for Business Analytics in Bath Full Time MBA Class of 2020.

 # SALES FORECASTING 2